SRI-CSL/trio-quicly/quicly_specification.md

 # Error Handling

 QUIC-LY reuses QUIC Transport error codes where applicable.
-The following additional error codes are defined for APPLICATION_CLOSE or CONNECTION_CLOSE, encoded as QUIC varints:
+The following additional error codes are defined for CONNECTION_CLOSE (and potentially application close), encoded as QUIC varints:

 * `QUICLY_MALFORMED_CONFIG (0xface01)`: The CONFIG or CONFIG-ACK frame is not well-formed or violates encoding rules.
 * `QUICLY_UNSUPPORTED_PARAM (0xface02)`: A required parameter is unsupported by the peer.